bromiley/pollen/README.md

 The script will walk you through setting up the config file.
 All you need is your Hive address and API key.
 And then, you're off to the races!

+### [OPTIONAL]

+Pollen also has some script features that can restart the script and autoload new settings.
+If you'd like to enable these, do a quick `chmod +x pollen.py`.

 ---

 ## Usage